 I love Backroads!
 It is a fabulous way to travel.
 Backroads takes all the stress out of the word "vacation."
 Your routes are carefully chosen with very appropriate activity ranges, from the children to the adults.
 You can enjoy your family, without the stress of wondering where you are going to eat dinner, find a hotel, or how you are going to get to the next event.
-The itineraries are well thought out.
+The itineraries are well thought-out.
 The guides are truly wonderful.
 They are professional, kind, and do an excellent job of making sure you enjoy yourself, while they take care of all the details.
-Their knowledge of the area, the routes, even of the menus if so helpful.
-I don't think I would ever be able to replicate a backroads trip.
+Their knowledge of the area, the routes, even of the menus is so helpful.
+I don't think I would ever be able to replicate a Backroads trip.
 The experience your company puts into each itinerary is invaluable.- Wauwatosa, WI

 This was one of the best Backroads trips yet.
 They guides worked fabulously well together.
 They struck the right balance of biking/hiking for the best athletes to the smallest child.
 They made us laugh, made sure we were well fed, made us feel cared for, and made the parents feel the kids were safe.
 They made the trip priceless.- Wayland, MA